chariot-giving/agapay/README.md

 the `Agapay` network allows each subsidiary to exist as a separate recipient with their own `Agapay` address.

-Additionally, the `Agapay` network allows for a single recipient to have multiple `Agapay` addresses if they want to share certain addresses with specific groups of payers or for other reasons like accounting purposes.
+Additionally, the `Agapay` network allows for a single recipient to have multiple `Agapay` addresses if they want to share certain addresses with specific groups of payers or for other reasons like accounting purposes or fund designations.

 Recipients can select their preferred payment method for each `Chariot` hosted `Agapay` address.